Skip to content

 Focus on order

-When you focus on keeping everything in order, you'll just slide through your code like hot knife through butter.
+When you focus on keeping everything in order, you'll just slide through your code like a hot knife through butter.
 That's where the bliss and efficiency comes from.
 You simply know where to look.

 We even have the same setup when it comes to IDE and shortcuts.
-When we share our screens with others, this helps tremendously, since it's like you are watching your own screen and you can focus on problem at hand.
+When we share our screens with others, this helps tremendously, since it's like you are watching your own screen and you can focus on the problem at hand.

 Real life example